AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/README.md

 described in Kiela et al. (2020).
 We also modified this image encoder submodule to accept intermediary fine-tuned weights from the ChexNet14 Chest X-ray experiment (Rajpurkar, 2017).

-## This Directry File Organization
+## This Directory File Organization

 This directory contains the following python scripts: